Abdulaziz-MI/kalimahApp/README.md

  Kalimah App - JS

-The Quran-based web app intended to strengthen your companionship with the Quran
+The Quran-based web app intended to strengthen your companionship with the Quran and Arabic language.

 After starting the challenge, a verse and it's transaltion will be presented from the Quran.
 One word will be missing form the traslation.